Princess Fiona: Feminist analysis

 Some media publications have regarded Fiona as a feminist icon.
 Upon her debut, Fiona was celebrated by most critics "as a radical new take on the princess myth".
 Fiona's subversion of common princess tropes continues to be widely discussed in the media.
 Wired contributor Claudia Puig felt the first film boasts "a wonderfully affirming message for girls courtesy of Fiona".
 Jack Rear, writing for Pretty 52, described Fiona as "feminism goals" due to her martial arts proficiency.
 Affinity Magazine contributor Isabel Tovar identified the moment Fiona defeats Monsieur Hood as "female empowering", believing "Fiona has been feminist queen since day one."
-Teresa Brickey of The Odyssey said Fiona contested the patriarchy by "accept[ing] her body ... who she loved, and fought for right to do her thing."
 Reviewing Shrek Forever After, Rachel Giese of CBC found the character's "girl-power turn as a warrior princess" to be one of the installment's most endearing changes.
 Crowning the character "the best feminist action hero around", Emily Shire of The Week deemed Fiona "the kind of feminist action hero movies need more of", describing her as a strong heroine who "saves herself and loved ones" while accepting the "'ugly' and 'gross' aspects of herself".
 Shire also voiced her preference for Fiona over The Hunger Games' Katniss Everdeen and the superheroine Wonder Woman.
 Allison Maloney of The Shriver Report shared Shire's sentiments.
 Felicity Sleeman, a writer for Farrago, believes "Fiona completely dispels any misconceptions of the passive princess trope", citing her as a strong female character "able to stand up for herself and fight in ways that would typically be considered masculine."
-Sleeman continued that one of the most important components of Fiona's personality "is that the films don’t ignore or degrade any of her qualities that are considered typically feminine", elaborating that her struggles over her appearance are "significant in that it presents the ways in which so many girls are pressured by society to uphold a certain standard of beauty."
+Sleeman continued that one of the most important components of Fiona's personality "is that the films don't ignore or degrade any of her qualities that are considered typically feminine", elaborating that her struggles over her appearance are "significant in that it presents the ways in which so many girls are pressured by society to uphold a certain standard of beauty."
 Sleeman concluded, "In an industry where female characters have so often portrayed as secondary characters defined by their beauty ...
 Fiona is a well-rounded character who represents an eclectic mix of traits that are representative of real women", remaining feminine yet strong.
 Rachel O'Neill, a writer for The Daily Edge, identified Fiona as "the first badass princess ... able to speak for herself", joking, "nobody can fling a mermaid quite like Fiona."